Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Divider 5Male vs. Female

-To some extent, these differences are present in the majority of dog breeds, and in a smaller dog, you might simply overlook them.
-But when the weight difference between a male and female dog can be as much as 50 pounds, it’s worth considering.
-While most of the behavioral differences between males and females can be greatly reduced or illuminated by spaying or neutering your dog, there is just no getting over the fact that you will need to be considerably fitter and stronger to safely walk a 150-pound dog, instead of a 100-pound dog.
+While most of the behavioral differences between males and females can be greatly reduced or illuminated by spaying or neutering your dog, there is no getting over the fact that you will need to be considerably fitter and stronger to walk a 150-pound dog instead of a 100-pound dog.

 Divider 3Final Thoughts

 Irish Danes are not a dog for everybody, and we don’t recommend them for first-time dog owners.
 However, provided that you can care for them, Irish Danes make great family pets and excellent companion dogs.

-They love their human families, are protective, and get on particularly well with children.
+They love their human families, are protective, and get along particularly well with children.
 With all the exercise they need, you can be assured that owning and caring for an Irish Dane will also keep you extremely fit and active.

 See also: